Klovach/Klovach/README.md

 - 🌱 I’m currently learning JavaScript, Python, and Powershell scripting.
 I am almost always studying something new.
 - 💬 I'm open to networking, collaborative projects, and getting to know other developers.
 - 📫 You can reach me through private messages or through my website's contact form.
 - ⚡ I enjoy studying and have several journals demonstrating all of the subjects I have covered at University.
-I also have an educational background in graphic design, which I use to create visually appealing presentations and applications.
+I also have an educational background in graphic design, which I use to create visually appealing presentations, documentations, and applications.
 Feel free to have a look.